mharen/mharen.github.io/blog/2012/2012-07-patching-jquery-validation-for-ios-date.md

 title: Patching jQuery Validation for the iOS Date Picker
 ---

-<p>If you’re trying to use <a href="../2012/2012-07-let-browser-handle-datepicker-if-it-can.html">native datepickers</a> with <code>&lt;input type=&quot;date&quot;/&gt;</code> in your app <em>and the jQuery Validate plugin for validation</em>, here's something you probably need to know.</p>
+If you’re trying to use <a href="../2012/2012-07-let-browser-handle-datepicker-if-it-can.html">native datepickers</a> with <code>&lt;input type=&quot;date&quot;/&gt;</code> in your app *and the jQuery Validate plugin for validation*, here's something you probably need to know.

-<p>I discovered, when testing my app on an iPhone, that the jQuery Validate plugin wasn’t working on my date inputs.
+I discovered, when testing my app on an iPhone, that the jQuery Validate plugin wasn’t working on my date inputs.
 It would always mark them invalid.
-Huh.</p>
+Huh.

-<p>I dug into it and found that <a href="https://github.com/jzaefferer/jquery-validation/blob/907467e874e8812ee9547cc7073d793dfd253f2f/jquery.validate.js#L1107">this is how</a> it determines if a date is valid:</p>  <pre class="csharpcode"><span class="rem">// http://docs.jquery.com/Plugins/Validation/Methods/date</span>
+I dug into it and found that <a href="https://github.com/jzaefferer/jquery-validation/blob/907467e874e8812ee9547cc7073d793dfd253f2f/jquery.validate.js#L1107">this is how</a> it determines if a date is valid:  <pre class="csharpcode"><span class="rem">// http://docs.jquery.com/Plugins/Validation/Methods/date</span>
 date: <span class="kwrd">function</span>(value, element) {
     <span class="kwrd">return</span> <span class="kwrd">this</span>.optional(element) || !/Invalid|NaN/.test(<span class="kwrd">new</span> Date(value));
 }</pre>

-<p>That is, it just passes the string to be tested to the Javascript “Date()” constructor and checks to see if something back comes back.</p>
+That is, it just passes the string to be tested to the Javascript “Date()” constructor and checks to see if something back comes back.

-<p>OK…what’s going on then?
-I <a href="http://jsfiddle.net/mharen/EXsKA/">logged the value</a> of the input and confirmed that it’s in the sensible ISO format I thought it’d be in:</p>
+OK…what’s going on then?
+I <a href="http://jsfiddle.net/mharen/EXsKA/">logged the value</a> of the input and confirmed that it’s in the sensible ISO format I thought it’d be in:

 <pre class="csharpcode">2012-07-17 </pre>

-<p>After an embarassingly large amount of hunting in the wrong places, I eventually uncovered that validation code above and simple ran it:</p>
+After an embarassingly large amount of hunting in the wrong places, I eventually uncovered that validation code above and simple ran it:

 <pre class="csharpcode">2012-07-18 fiddle.jshell.net:23
 Tue Jul 17 2012 20:00:00 GMT-0400 (Eastern Daylight Time) </pre>

-<p>OK, so that makes sense in Chrome—<em>the validation works in Chrome</em>. <strong>So I ran that in iOS and…it failed!</strong> Here’s my commit message after I figured this out:</p>
+OK, so that makes sense in Chrome—*the validation works in Chrome*. <strong>So I ran that in iOS and…it failed!</strong> Here’s my commit message after I figured this out:

 <blockquote>
   <pre>// patch the validate &quot;date&quot; method to accomodate iOS-style ISO dates